linan7788626/bending_light_cython/README.md

 3. Algorithm
  - [ ] Better caustic drawer.

-5. Time delay
+5. Time Delay
  - [ ] Implementing in twinkles branch.

-6. Competition Model.
+6. Competition Model
  - [ ] Input lensed images by one person.
  - [ ] Reconstruct it by another one.
  - [ ] Score the matching.

-7. Science Side
+7. Input and Output
  - [ ] Save the parameters of current lensing system, including lenses and sources.
  - [ ] Make the catalog of lensing system to be an input file.
  - [ ] Show all the parameters of current lensing system in real time.